-World Hepatitis Day is a public health holiday held each year to promote awareness about hepatitis, a group of infectious diseases that attack the liver and affect people all over the globe.
-It also aims to promote testing and prevention for all five types of the disease: A, B, C, D, and E. The World Hepatitis Alliance established this day in 2008, but did you know it was originally held on May 19?
-It was only after the adoption of a resolution by the World Health Assembly in 2010 that it was decided that the holiday should be moved to July 28th.
-Why?
-The date commemorates the birthday of Baruch Sammuel Blumberg, an American physician who discovered hepatitis B in the 1960s and later won a Nobel Prize for his work on the virus and its vaccine.
+World Hepatitis Day is a public health holiday held each year to raise awareness about hepatitis, a group of infectious diseases that attack the liver and affect people all over the globe.
+The day also promotes testing and prevention for all five types of the disease: A, B, C, D and E. The World Hepatitis Alliance established this day in 2008 but did you know it was originally held on May 19?
+The date moved to July 28 in 2010 after the World Health Assembly decided to commemorate the birthday of Baruch Samuel Blumberg, an American physician who discovered hepatitis B in the Sixties, eventually winning a Nobel Prize for his work on the virus and its vaccine.

 Join an event

-Tons of health organizations and affiliates will throw events on July 28th to commemorate World Hepatitis Day and raise awareness about the virus.
-These include concerts, rallies, pop-up testings, and more.
-Get on the World Hepatitis Day website to find an event near you.
+Tons of health organizations and affiliates raise awareness about the virus with events on World Hepatitis Day, July 28.
+Attend concerts, rallies, pop-up testings and more.
+Search the World Hepatitis Day website to find an event near you.

-If you can’t find an event near you, it’s no problem!
-Why not take the initiative to host your own?
-You could throw an informational event, or make it more fun and informal by hosting a fundraising run/walk, happy hour, or a meal.
-The World Hepatitis Day site has a bunch of advice, campaign materials, toolkits, and other resources to help you get started.
+If you can’t find an event near you, no problem!
+Take the initiative to host a fundraising run/walk, happy hour or a meal.
+The World Hepatitis Day site has campaign materials, toolkits, and other resources you can download.
+So, let's get this party started!

 Why World Hepatitis Day is Important